coped/chess/README.md

 ### How To Play
 A description of chess and its rules can be found on the [Wikipedia entry for chess](https://en.wikipedia.org/wiki/Chess).

+This game uses the algebraic notation for making moves on the chess board.

 # Author
 Dennis Cope, [GITHUB](https://github.com/coped).